F4INX/F4INX.github.io/_posts/2025-05-24-op-amp-capacitor-stability.md

 However, a common trap with such circuits is that operational amplifiers tend to be unstable when they are capacitively loaded, even for relatively low values.

-Recently, a designer in LinkedIn shared his experience on the topic on this page [^1], leading to a very interesting discussion on the topic.

-{% comment %}
-## Not a simulation issue

-Operational amplifier unstability when capacitively loaded is a phenomenon well described by theory and which simulates rather well.
-However, it is easy to miss in the simulations for three reasons.

-First, the simulated test cases are often not hard enough to check for such issues.
-When simulating something which produces DC rails, my standard test is not to simulate just a resistor but an abrupt transition from 0 to full load.
-Such an hard test allows to detect lots of problems before they happen in the lab.

-Second, a mistake in the simulated values may transform an oscillatory circuit into a barely stable circuit which poorly works but still works.
-For instance, in some cases, the load capacitance might be underestimated.

-Third, the worst case parameters which should be simulated might not be evident, particularly for the opamp GBW (gain bandwidth product).
-Often the worst case for proper operation is the minimum value.
-For stability issues the worst cases is most likely to be the maximum value.
-For instance, the datasheet of the LM741[^2] specifies a min GBW of 437&nbsp;kHz, a typical GBW of 1500&nbsp;kHz, and no maximum GBW.
-{% endcomment %}

 ## Beware of the "high capacitive load drive capability" op-amps

 Some op-amps models like the OPA192[^3] advertise an "high capacitive load drive capability", but the stated value is only 1 nF.
 Even if this is only a typical value, its conditions are rather fair: only 40% overshoot.
 The main problem is that it is only 1 nF.